-Although the graduate program is designed to provide a thorough education in classical studies in the widest sense, students may concentrate at different stages upon Greek and Latin language and literature (including papyrology, paleography, gender studies, and medieval and renaissance Greek and Latin authors); classical archaeology; ancient philosophy or, in conjunction with the appropriate department, comparative literature, ancient history, and classical linguistics.
-Additional information is available at: www.classics.illinois.edu.
+Graduate students in Classics at Illinois may concentrate at different stages of their study on various aspects of the Greek and Latin languages, literatures, and cultures; classical archaeology; ancient philosophy; or, in conjunction with the appropriate department, comparative literature, ancient history, or linguistics.
+Additional information is available on our website www.classics.illinois.edu.

-Applicants for admission to the master's program in the classics curriculum must ordinarily present a minimum of 20 semester hours in either Greek or Latin and 15 semester hours in the other language; candidates for admission to the master's program with specialization in Greek or Latin or the teaching of Latin must ordinarily present at least 20 semester hours in that language.
+Applicants for admission to the MA in Classics (Greek and Latin) must ordinarily present a minimum of 20 semester hours in one of the two languages (Greek or Latin) and 15 semester hours in the other language; candidates for admission to the MA with specialization in either Greek or Latin, or the MAT in Latin, must ordinarily present at least 20 semester hours in the relevant language.
 Previous work in ancient history, ancient art and archaeology, philosophy, literary criticism, or linguistics is desirable.

-Applicants should apply online (www.grad.illinois.edu/admissions/apply) and submit a statement of purpose, three letters of recommendation and a writing sample of approximately 20 pages (one or two papers) that showcases the applicant's ability to work in the original classical languages and incorporates relevant secondary sources as appropriate.
-Original transcripts showing all undergraduate and graduate work completed should be sent to:
+Applicants should apply online (www.grad.illinois.edu/admissions/apply) and submit a personal statement of 2-3 pages, a resume or CV, transcripts showing all undergraduate and graduate work completed, and a writing sample of approximately 20 pages (one or two papers) that showcases the applicant's ability to work in the original classical languages and incorporates relevant scholarship as appropriate.
+Three letters of recommendation are also required.

 Graduate Record Examination (GRE) scores are required and should be submitted to institution code 1836.
 Applicants whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL) and must score at least 79 on the internet-based test (iBT); they must also pass the speaking sub-section of the iBT with a minimum score of 24 (see www.grad.illinois.edu/Admissions/instructions/04c).
 Applications are accepted for fall admission only.
 Application questions may be directed to SLCL Graduate Student Services at email@example.com.

-Students wishing to add teacher certification in Latin to an MAT, M.A. in Latin, or Ph.D. must apply to the Foreign Language Teacher Education Program and consult its Director, Hugh Bishop (firstname.lastname@example.org) about requirements.
+Students wishing to add teacher certification in Latin to an MAT, M.A. in Latin, or Ph.D. must apply to the Foreign Language Teacher Education Program (http://www.flte.illinois.edu).

-Students must complete an M.A. in Classics with a concentration in Latin, an M.A. in Classics with a concentration in Greek and Latin or an M.A. in the Teaching of Latin in order to receive certification.
+In order to receive certification, students must complete an M.A. in Classics with a concentration in Latin, an M.A. in Classics with a concentration in Greek and Latin, or an M.A. in the Teaching of Latin.